Jeena54/Registration-system/README.md

 ## License

-This project is licensed under the Natsasion License.
+This project is licensed under the  License.
 For detailed information, please refer to the [LICENSE](LICENSE) file.

 ## Contact